 - It allows you to balance your business with family commitments

 - It gives you flexibility over how you use your time

-Although there are advantages to running a small business from home, the disadvantages also need to be taken into account.
-Consider these carefully to ensure it really is a viable option for you:
+There are lots of advantages of running a business from home but you should consider the disadvantages too, and ensure it really is a viable option for you:

-- You need to have an area to work in, with enough space, heat and light to be comfortable
+- You need to create a dedicated workspace with enough room, heat and light to be comfortable

 - Home working will intrude on your home life if you let it